ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/addressfield.md

 # Address field type

-This Field represents and handles address fields.
+This field represents and handles address fields.
-It allows you to customize address Fields per country.
+It allows you to customize address fields per country.

 | Name      | Internal name   | Expected input              |
 |-----------|-----------------|-----------------------------|